 Fortunately, we don’t need to become monks living in private huts in the desert to practice the disciplines of solitude and silence!
 We can apply the way of the Desert Fathers in the context of the lives we’re living.
 The obvious way to do this is in daily devotions in the Scriptures.

 Less obvious is to find quiet interludes during the day to focus our minds on God.
-A great way to do this is to devote five minutes or more to using a beloved phrase from the Bible in Abiding Prayer.
-And most people spend time alone driving in the car to work or running errands and this is a great opportunity for solitude and silence if you turn off the radio, CD player, and iPod in order to converse with God.
+A great way to do this is to devote five minutes or more to using a beloved phrase from the Bible in abiding prayer or a Breath Prayer.
+And most people spend time alone driving in the car to work or running errands and this is a great opportunity for solitude and silence if you turn off the radio.
+TV, and streaming music in order to converse with God.

 And it’s immensely valuable to periodically set aside a day or longer for a retreat with Father, Son, and Holy Spirit at a monastery or other quiet place that you can be left alone for long periods of time.
 Think of this as spending time alone with Jesus, doing something that you want to do with your Best Friend, something that will renew your soul!

 Before you begin a time of extended solitude and silence you need to make arrangements with your family or others that you live with.
 Help them understand what God is calling you to do.
 Negotiate a time that works best for them.
 If a loved one will be picking up some of your responsibilities for you be sure to give thanks for this and to return the favor.